eduardoorm/CoursePlatform/README.md

-# Proyecto Web App
+# Web App Project
-Esta es la aplicación web de una pagina de cursos online.
+This is the web application of an online courses website.